Be recognised for your skills and achievements by becoming professionally registered.

-Professional registration is an important milestone for any engineer or technician.
-It establishes their proven knowledge, understanding and competence.
-In particular, registration shows your peers and employers that you have demonstrated a commitment to professional standards, and to developing and enhancing competence.
+Achieving registration status is an important milestone for any engineer or technician.
+It establishes your proven knowledge, understanding and competence.
+In particular, professional registration shows your peers and employers that you have demonstrated a commitment to professional standards, and to developing and enhancing competence.

-The IET is licensed by the Engineering Council [new window] to award Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech), as defined in the UK Standard for Professional Engineering Competence [new window] (UK-SPEC).
+The IET is licensed by the Engineering Council [new window] to award Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech), as defined in the UK Standard for Professional Engineering Competence (UK-SPEC) [new window].

 You will be required to pay a non-refundable application fee for professional registration.
 This fee should be paid within seven days of submission of your application in order for the application process to begin.

 Professional registration fees are payable in Sterling (GBP £), with special arrangements in some other currencies.
 To view the current fees for Professional Registration visit our fees page.

 Currently there are no requirements for re-assessment once registration has been granted, and you will remain on the Engineering Council register whilst you remain a member of a licensed body.
-Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [new window] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.
+Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [PDF, 80.15 kB] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.

-You may find answers to some of your questions in the:
+You may find answers to some of your questions in our frequently asked questions section.

 We will do as much as we can to support you with any aspect of your application, so please get in touch if you need help and advice.